 Many of these vehicles have been stolen by repeat offenders who have been found to have stolen multiple vehicles before being caught.
-Two-thirds of these cases had to be transferred to family court due to the age of the defendants.
-Four juveniles were arrested for multiple offenses.
-Sixty-six individuals were arrested more than once for MVTIF offenses in 2022.
-One individual was arrested for multiple accounts of posing as someone looking to buy a car and taking during a test drive then selling the vehicles for scrap.
+74 out of 81 cases had to be transferred to family court due to the age of the defendants.
+Eleven juveniles were arrested for multiple offenses.
+92 individuals were arrested more than once for MVTIF offenses in 2023.
+One individual was arrested for multiple accounts of posing as someone looking to buy a car and they are taking off when he was on a test drive then selling the vehicles for scrap.